Contributed By Arnold & Porter

 HM Revenue and Customs is responsible for border control.
 The MHRA Enforcement Group is responsible for applying and enforcing the HMRs and the UK Medical Devices Regulations.

-Importers of pharmaceuticals and medical devices require an Economic Operator Registration Identification number, which is entered onto all UK customs declarations.
+Importers of pharmaceuticals and medical devices require an Economic Operator Registration and Identification number, which is entered onto all UK customs declarations.
 Importers must be a UK-resident business for certain UK customs issues, including the declarations.

 The designation of a particular entity as the importer of record for customs purposes will not be conclusive in determining who should hold any required import authorisations from a regulatory perspective.